nemo0622/pokeemerald-expansion/README.md

     - Change made in "u8 UpdateTimeOfDay(void)" function of "overworld.c" file - commented out a shit ton of real code lol sorry

 ### Future Plans:
-- Some overworld Pokémon sprites to liven up the world
 - HM System workaround - meet NPC's and Pokémon throughout your journey that you can call upon to help!
     - Ex: "Timburr's Timber" in Rustboro City will send helpful Timburr's to cut down trees for you
     - Code works, but need to add actual map locations!